-Outside-the-box thinking and smart investments could give our customers better information about the best travel options and how to use them.
+Outside-the-box thinking Investments in new smartphone apps, trip-planning resources, and realtime information could enable give our customers to get better information about the best travel options and how to use them.
 See the next section, "Customer Communications," for details.